fpvandoorn/hanabi-scratchpad/characters.md

 * Picky: Can only clue odd numbers or odd colors.
   * Can only clue red, green, purple, 1, 3, 5.
 * Spiteful: Cannot clue the next player.
+  * To be more precise: this is the player to their left / below them, which might be different in games with Contrarian.
 * Insolent: Cannot clue the previous player.
+  * To be more precise: this is the player to their right / above them, which might be different in games with Contrarian.
 * Vindictive: Must clue if they received a clue since their last turn.
 * Miser: Can only clue if there are 4 or more clues available.
 * Compulsive: Can only clue if it touches the newest or oldest card in someone's hand.
 * Mood Swings: Clues given must alternate between color and number.
   * Can start with any clue.
 From then on, if the previous clue was color, must clue number and vice versa.
 * Insistent: Must continue to clue the same card(s) until one of them is played or discarded.
+  * When cluing, this character goes in "insistent state" (if it's not in one already).
+While in "insistent state" they must keep giving a clue that touches at least one of the cards touched originally.
+Goes out of insistent state when one of the cards *originally* clued has been played or discarded
 * Quacker: Can only quack instead of clue.
 * Vulnerable: Cannot receive a number 2 or number 5 clue.
 * Color-Blind: Cannot receive a color clue.